 Stop 3: Victoria and Albert Museum

 Literally right next door to the Natural History Museum is the Victoria and Albert Museum (also known as the V&A).
 The V&A bills itself as the world’s leading museum of art, design, and performance.
 Here you can view decorative arts like ceramics, jewelry, costumes, and glasswork.
 There are also large collections of sculptures and Asian artworks.
-Entry is free, but you can purchase an audio tour here if you wish.
+Entry is free.

 (image via Brett Jordan)